-Annexure - Auditor-General's responsibility for the audit
+Annexure - Auditor-general's responsibility for the audit

-As part of an audit in accordance with the ISAs, I exercise professional judgement and maintain professional scepticism throughout my audit of the financial statements and the procedures performed on reported performance information for strategic objective and on the public entity's compliance with respect to the selected subject matters.
+1. As part of an audit in accordance with the ISAs, I exercise professional judgement and maintain professional scepticism throughout my audit of the financial statements, and the procedures performed on reported performance information for selected strategic objective and on the Entity's compliance with respect to the selected subject matters.